Okoye (character)

-Okoye is a character appearing in American comic books published by Marvel Comics.
+Okoye is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Christopher Priest and artist Mark Texeira, the character first appeared in Black Panther (vol. 3) #1 (November 1998).
 Okoye is the General of the special forces for the fictional African nation of Wakanda called Dora Milaje.

 Danai Gurira portrays the character in the Marvel Cinematic Universe films Black Panther (2018), Avengers: Infinity War (2018), Avengers: Endgame (2019), Black Panther: Wakanda Forever (2022), and the Disney+ animated series What If...?
 (2021).

 Publication history

 Okoye debuted in Black Panther (vol. 3) #1 (November 1998), created by Christopher Priest and Mark Texeira.
-She last appeared in Black Panther (vol. 3) #62 in 2003 until returning in Black Panther #171 (2018).
+She last appeared in Black Panther (vol. 3) #62 in 2003 until returning in Black Panther (vol. 6) #171 (2018), by Ta-Nehisi Coates.
 She appeared in the 2018 Amazing Spider-Man: Wakanda Forever one-shot, the 2019 Black Panther and the Agents of Wakanda series, and the 2024 Ultimate Black Panther series.

 Fictional character biography

 Okoye joined alongside her friend Nakia to be among T'Challa's wives-in-training.
 However, when Okoye discovered that T'Challa had no interest in marrying either of them, she immediately came to accept this.
 She has since stood at T'Challa's side.
 Okoye accompanied T'Challa when he recruited Queen Divine Justice.
 She was also with T'Challa when they tested Kasper Cole on whether he was worthy of the Black Panther garb.
-Okoye herself tested Kasper if he would stay with his pregnant girlfriend or leave her for Okoye.
+Okoye tested Kasper if he would stay with his pregnant girlfriend or leave her for Okoye.

 Okoye later appears as the director of the Agents of Wakanda.

 During the "Empyre" storyline, Okoye is among those who help battle the Cotati invasion.
 While on the Wakandan Helicarrier, she detects plant-based activity in the Savage Land.
 She later assists the Thing, Shuri, and the Agents of Wakanda in fighting the Cotati when they breach Wakanda's forcefield.